101 Guide

 • Microsoft Purview Message Encryption (formerly Office 365 Message Encryption), available with certain Microsoft 365 subscriptions.

-For most purposes, either type of encryption will be appropriate to raise your level of security against common threats.
+For most purposes, either type of encryption will be enough to raise your level of security against common threats.

 Encrypting Email Attachments in New Outlook for Windows

-New Outlook for Windows supports Microsoft 365 Message Encryption as long as you have an Office 365 Enterprise E3 licence or higher.
+New Outlook for Windows supports Microsoft 365 Message Encryption if you have an Office 365 Enterprise E3 licence or higher.

 To encrypt an email in New Outlook for Windows, follow these steps: